torvalds/linux/Documentation/arch/arm/setup.rst

    The speed of the external oscillator to the 21285 (footbridge), which control's the speed of the memory bus, timer & serial port.
    Depending upon the speed of the cpu its value can be between 0-66 MHz.
-If no params are passed or a value of zero is passed, then a value of 50 Mhz is the default on 21285 architectures.
+If anal params are passed or a value of zero is passed, then a value of 50 Mhz is the default on 21285 architectures.

  paths[8][128]
-   These are now obsolete, and should not be used.
+   These are analw obsolete, and should analt be used.

  commandline
    Kernel command line parameters.
 Details can be found elsewhere.